-Reading before bed is an age old tradition.
+Reading before bed is an age-old tradition.
 Some people can’t sleep without reading, but for others, the bedtime story is left in their childhood.
-But can the practice of reading before bedtime be beneficial?
-We explore how it effects the brain and see what the experts have to say.
+In recent times, reading interest has surged enormously.
+Whether it’s because people are running out of hobbies to try when they’re stuck at home or because they’re looking to expand their vocabulary is up for debate.
+Yet, the key question still remains: can the practise of reading before bedtime be beneficial?
+We explore how it affects the brain and see what the experts have to say.

 So how does this affect your sleep?
 The Sleep Council say ‘39% of people who are in the habit of reading before they go to sleep, sleep very well’.
 It makes perfect sense that an activity that reduces stress is beneficial before bed.
 Reading is also a better alternative to watching TV or scrolling through your phone.
 These emit blue light which tricks your brain into thinking it’s daytime.
 This is why 49% of Brits prefer to read a book than watch TV before bed and couldn’t go to sleep without a chapter of their current book.

 Another amazing benefit of reading is that it can reduce the risk of developing the degenerative disease, Alzheimer’s.
-A study found that people who engage their brains in activity such as reading, solving puzzles or playing chess are 2.5 times less likely to develop the illness.
-This is likely due to the fact that Alzheimer’s disease is often linked to patients who have a limited brain activity.
-Reading could not only improve your well-being now, but could also have a lasting affect on your health in years to come.
+A study found that people who engage their brains in an activity such as reading, solving puzzles or playing chess are 2.5 times less likely to develop the illness.
+This is likely due to the fact that Alzheimer’s disease is often linked to patients who have limited brain activity.
+Reading could not only improve your well-being now but could also have a lasting effect on your health in years to come.

 It’s no surprise that reading from a creative stimulus increases your own creativity.
 By reading books you are able to see things from different perspectives which broadens your mind.
 Emeritus Professor at the University of Toronto, Keith E. Stanovich is a leading researcher in the psychology of reading.
-He told MSN, ‘Certainly, our data demonstrate time and again that print exposure is associated with vocabulary, general knowledge, and verbal skills even after controlling for abstract reasoning abilities’.
+In the study, Does Reading Make You Smarter, he says, ‘Certainly, our data demonstrate time and again that print exposure is associated with vocabulary, general knowledge, and verbal skills even after controlling for abstract reasoning abilities.’
 We can see an improvement in all of these things ourselves just by reading books.
 Reading to children is extremely important also, so the benefits of bedtime stories can impact them hugely.
 Children are exposed to 50% more words from books than they would be from TV.
 Reading to your child is the perfect way to enhance their vocabulary without it feeling like a lesson.